 We facilitate a voluntary supply chain financing program to provide some of our suppliers with the opportunity to sell receivables due from us (our accounts payables) to participating financial institutions at the sole discretion of both the suppliers and the financial institutions.
 These programs are administered by participating financial institutions.
-Should the supplier choose to participate in the program, it will receive payment from the financial institution in advance of agreed payment terms; our responsibility is limited to making payments to the respective financial institutions on the terms originally negotiated with our supplier.
+Should the When a supplier utilizes choose to participate in the supply chain financing program, it will receive the supplier receives a payment from the financial institution in advance of agreed payment terms; our terms from the financial institution, net of a discount charged.
+Our responsibility is limited to making payments to the respective financial institutions on the terms originally negotiated with our supplier.
 The range of payment terms is consistent regardless of a vendor's participation in the program.
 We monitor our days payable outstanding relative to our peers and industry trends in order to assess our conclusion that these programs continue to be trade payable programs and not indicative of borrowing arrangements.
 The liabilities continue to be presented as Accounts payable in our Consolidated Balance Sheets until they are paid, and they are reflected as cash flows from operating activities when settled.